jiankliu/Spike-Image-Decoder/README.md

 This is a sample code for the following work:

 Zhang Y, Jia S, Zheng Y, Yu Z, Tian Y., Ma S., Huang T, Liu J.K.
 Reconstruction of Natural Visual Scenes from Neural Spikes with Deep Neural Networks.
 Neural Networks.
 125:19-30 (2020) https://doi.org/10.1016/j.neunet.2020.01.033
+or the link with open access https://www.researchgate.net/publication/339127649_Reconstruction_of_natural_visual_scenes_from_neural_spikes_with_deep_neural_networks

 In the paper, we used experimental data and simulated spikes.
 To generate simulated spikes, one can use any type of method in the field, such as linear-nonlinear model in neuroscience for retinal coding, or simple transcoding of image pixels into spikes by mapping pixel intensity directly in neuromorphic computing for spiking neural network.